 Often, referred to as “Roach Coaches” – not the most appetizing name – the food truck wasn’t the affordable, hot off the grill, gourmet samplings that we know and love today.
 It was basic, blue collar, grab and go greasy fare.

 When we think of today’s food trucks, our brains automatically go to fish tacos, decadent pulled pork sandwiches, momma-cooked Mediterranean food, daring combinations of fries, cheese and gravy.
 While things have changed some since the food truck’s founding years, some things have stayed the same.
-Instead of dried beans, there’s chickpea tikka masala burritos.
+Instead of dried beans, there are chickpea tikka masala burritos.
 Instead of salted meat, there’s wild boar on a bun.
 That said, the food truck has gone from being a blue collar, workman’s meal, to a trendy treat that caters to everyone from young professionals on a budget to Wall Street brokers looking for a quick bite.

 So what was the truck that changed the game?
 Fast forward to 2008.
 The food truck’s tipping point starts like this: